1,000+ Opportunities

 Humanities to Go is made possible in part by generous support from New Hampshire Humanities programs are made possible in part by a grant from the National Endowment for the Humanities (NEH).
 Any views, findings, conclusions or recommendations expressed in this these programs do not necessarily represent those of the NEH or New Hampshire Humanities.

-Based on current listing details, eligibility includes: New Hampshire nonprofits and educational institutions working on humanities projects; SAM. gov registration required for disbursement.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New Hampshire nonprofits and educational institutions working on humanities projects; SAM. gov registration required for disbursement.
+Confirm the full requirements in the official notice before applying.